internetarchive/wayback-machine-webextension/README.md

 5. Read the terms, then *Accept and Enable*.
 Click on the icon again to use the extension.

-## Renamed Repo

-If you previously used the command line to clone this repo, note that it has been renamed.
-To update your local copy, run one of the following commands from the repo's directory.

-*SSH:* `git remote set-url origin git@github.com:internetarchive/wayback-machine-webextension.git`

-*HTTPS:* `git remote set-url origin https://github.com/internetarchive/wayback-machine-webextension.git`

 ## Provide Feedback

 If you have a GitHub account, please check the [list of existing issues](https://github.com/internetarchive/wayback-machine-webextension/issues) (bugs are tagged red), then create a **New issue** to file a Bug report or Feature request.